The Gap

 So what do we do about it?

 If the gap is exposure, the solution is not more curriculum.
 It is proximity.
-Put kids in a room with people already doing the work, give them the same tools, and let them build.
-The opportunity is in middle and high schools right now, where teenagers are still open to everything and where these tools are genuinely exciting to use.
+Put kids in a room with people already doing the work, give them the same tools and let them build.
+The opportunity is in middle and high schools right now, where teenagers are still open to everything and these tools are genuinely exciting to use.

 VIBE Afterschool